Mathuww/MarcheOuCreveEngine2/README.md

 We'll cover the way attacks can be customized later, but for now remember that each attack existing in the game is a .tmx file in the `attacks/` folder.

-Characters can have special capacities, that they can use only once per battle.
+As said earlier, characters can have special capacities, that they can use only once per battle.
-As for attacks, you can specify `string : capacity[1,5]` and you can use the same five as you can see in `ally.tmx` (speedUp, speedShoot, strength, totalShield, decreaseShield).
+As for attacks, you can specify `string : capacity[1,5]` and you can use the same five as you can see in `ally.tmx`and above in the Overview section with the values `speedUp`, `speedShoot`, `strength`, `totalShield`, `decreaseShield`.
 See the HUD for a summary of each one.

+Some capacities take parameters.
+To set a parameter for the `capacity1` for example, set the property `capacity1_[parameter name]`.
+- `decreaseShield` and `speedUp` take `int : capacity[n]_dist` to set the range of the zone affected by the effect.
+- `decreaseShield` takes `float : capacity[n]_percentage` to set the percentage of the damage avoided by everyone within the zone.
+Setting it to `100` will make everyone in the zone have a complete shield.

 #### Allies' specificities
 Specify `int : speed` to set the speed at which the ally will move if it becomes freely controllable (Exploration mode).